10 of the greatest women’s footballers of all time

 International caps and goals: 214 caps, 128 goals

-She was crowned FIFA World Player of the Year in 2003, 2004 and 2005, and has won the Women’s Bundesliga five times, the UEFA Cup three times and the UEFA European Championships five times.
+She was crowned FIFA World Player of the Year in 2003, 2004 and 2005, and has won the Women’s Bundesliga five times, the UEFA Cup (the former name of the Champions League) three times and the European Championships five times.
 She retired in 2011 and now works as a sports psychologist for both the male and female teams at Hoffenheim, as well as the German women’s national team.

 International caps: 146